AndryWinston/TaskManager/README.md

 # TaskManager
-This is a Task Manager System on Java 17.
+This is a Task Manager API on Java 17.

 Task Manager is a comprehensive tool designed to manage and optimize various tasks and processes on a social life.